Object Lifecycle Management

 Note that object restoration from an archive can take up to five hours.

-You can restore an object by using the Amazon S3 console or programmatically by using the AWS SDKs wrapper libraries or the Amazon S3 REST API (see POST Object restore) in your code.
+You can restore an object by using the Amazon S3 console or programmatically by using the AWS SDKs wrapper libraries or the Amazon S3 REST API in your code.
+For more information, see POST Object restore.

 The transition of objects to the